How to Buy Cardano in Canada

 Brokerages

-For new crypto investors, the easiest and most affordable way to buy Cardano and other cryptocurrencies is to use a brokerage like Wealthsimple, Revolut, or Ziglu.
+For new crypto investors, the easiest and most affordable way to buy Cardano and other cryptocurrencies is to use a brokerage.
 Brokerages are like cryptocurrency exchanges, but instead of trading directly with other users, you’re buying crypto directly from a company (who has likely bought a whole load of the cryptocurrency from an exchange or an over-the-counter, or OTC, desk).
-Some brokerages tend to offer a more limited selection, often just Bitcoin, Ethereum, and a handful of other coins, while others like Wealthsimple offer many cryptocurrencies (42 digital currencies currently available).
-Brokerages usually let you buy crypto, including Cardano, straight for regular money.
+Some brokerages tend to offer a more limited selection, often just Bitcoin, Ethereum, and a handful of other coins, while others offer many options.
+Brokerages usually let you buy crypto, including Cardano, for fiat money.

 These platforms are highly user-friendly and allow you to trade cryptocurrencies in a secure and straightforward manner.
 You just have to set up your crypto account, deposit your funds, and you can instantly start adding Cardano coins to your portfolio.

 Unlike most crypto exchanges, brokerages are regulated and insured.
-If you’re using a well-known and trusted platform, chance of losing your crypto to an online hack is minimum.
-For instance, Wealthsimple Crypto’s wallet is backed by the Gemini Trust Company LLC™, which has $200 million in cold storage insurance coverage.
+If you’re using a well-known and trusted platform, the chance of losing your crypto to an online hack is minimal.

 How to store your Cardano

 ADA is a cryptocurrency, meaning you can store it in an exchange or in a wallet.
-If you’re using a popular and reliable crypto buying platform like Wealthsimple and Kraken, you can simply use their built-in crypto wallets.
+If you’re using a popular and reliable crypto buying platform, you can simply use their built-in crypto wallets.
 But, if you’re using a new platform, it’s better to move your Cardano tokens to a software/hardware wallet as they are more secure and you control the keys.

 Frequently Asked Questions